Other news to note for Nov. 30, 2023

 No Comments

-Biopharma happenings, including deals and partnerships, grants, preclinical data and other news in brief: Acelyrin, Fortrea, Intas, Johnson and Johnson, Obseva, Roche, Samsung Bioepis, Shape, Sanofi, Teva, Tiziana.
+Med-tech happenings, including deals and partnerships, grants, preclinical data and other news in brief: Fresnius, Lunit, Procyrion, NTT Data, Ossdsign, Philips, Syntheticmr.

 Briefs